Friday, 29 May 2015

 Why is God allowing Boko Haram to kill Christians in North East Nigeria

-Recently a youth asked me this question: if God is that powerful, loving and good, why does he allow Boko Haram to destroy innocent people, why does he allow those who serve him to be killed by Islamic fundamentalists.
+Recently, a young person asked me this question: If God is so powerful, loving, and good, why does He allow groups like Boko Haram to destroy innocent people?
+Why does He allow those who serve Him to be killed by Islamic fundamentalists?
 Why does He allow evil to happen to good people?

-This youth was questioning the existence of God.
-What was going through the mind of this youth is whether the so-called scientists are right in saying that God is a creation of ignorant cultures as a coping mechanism for issues in life they have no answer.
+This youth was, in effect, questioning the existence of God.
+Beneath the question was a deeper struggle: Are the so-called scientists right in claiming that God is merely a creation of ignorant cultures—a coping mechanism for life’s unanswered problems?

-This person was not against God.
-He believes in God but wanted a faith that brings head and heart together.
-He wanted to reconcile his intellect with his heart but was finding it difficult because he could not answer some questions.
-An anti-intellectual stance by some well-meaning Christian leaders on issues that concern our faith has largely produced believers with compartmentalized lives, a people who cannot integrate their faith into everyday life.
+This person was not opposed to God.
+He believed in God but longed for a faith that brings the head and the heart together.
+He wanted to reconcile his intellect with his faith but found it difficult because he could not answer certain questions.
+Unfortunately, an anti-intellectual posture among some well-meaning Christian leaders has contributed to producing believers with compartmentalized lives—people who struggle to integrate their faith into everyday reality.

-3. We do know however that God does deliver his people in response to faith.
-God’s people also have chosen to be martyred as an act of their faith.
-If God has not called you to be a martyr, the appropriate response to affliction is to pray and expect deliverance.
-The bible commands, “is any among you afflicted, let him pray” (James 5:13).
+Scripture shows that God delivers His people in response to faith.
+At the same time, some believers have embraced martyrdom as an expression of their devotion.
+If one is not called to such a path, the appropriate response to affliction is prayer and expectation of deliverance.
+As Scripture says, “Is anyone among you suffering?
+Let him pray” (James 5:13).

 Thursday, 28 May 2015